Desert Healthcare District Grant Program –

 1.d.
 Grant recipients must accept the District’s standard grant/contract terms and conditions as a stipulation of any grant award.
 Grantee who is not in compliance as identified in the Grant Contract may become ineligible to apply for future grants for a period of up to two (2) years 1.e.
 The District will place a priority on collaboration with community agencies applying for grants, to maximize use of funds and impact while avoiding the fostering of competing programs that may make each such competing programs to become less effective.
 Applicants who choose not to collaborate must demonstrate a distinction between their proposed services and those that may already be in place.

 1.1 Grant requestors utilizing a fiscal agent may be considered; the application shall include a copy of a resolution adopted by the fiscal agent organization’s board of directors approving of the action to act as an agent on behalf of the requestor.
 1.2 Individual meetings regarding grants between an applicant and a District Board member, officer or staff outside of the established grant process is prohibited.
 Staff may provide technical assistance, upon request, from potential and current Grantees.

 Mini grants allow the Desert Healthcare District community to access support for small health initiatives that possibly do not have the capacity for a large program or project.
 The mini grant application is processed by the administration of the District.
 Consideration is contingent upon the availability of funds, community health priorities, and the ability of the applicant to effectively administer the project.
 The mini grant provides up to $5,000 per one request in a fiscal year (Letter of Interest).
 Mini grants will be approved administratively by the Chief Executive Officer.

 GRANT SCORING: All potential grants will be scored based on this grant application scoring criteria.

-Submission of Letter of Interest with 501(c)3 determination letter and current audited financial statements.
+Submission of Letter of Interest with 501(c)3 determination letter, program budget (use DHCD form) and current audited financial statements.

 STEP 1: Letter of Interest form